 You don't have to list all the dependencies of foo.o explicitly, only those that might need to be built.
 If a dependency already exists, it will not hinder the first compilation and will be recorded by the normal dependency tracking code.
-(Note that after this first compilation the dependency tracking code will also have recorded the dependency between foo.o and bindir.h, so our explicit dependency is really useful to the first build only.)
+(After this first compilation, the dependency tracking code will also have recorded the dependency between foo.o and bindir.h, so our explicit dependency is only useful to the first build.)